Traditional Hearing Aids

 Why NOT Traditional Hearing Aids?

 Unfortunately, traditional hearing aids often contribute to confusion among individuals seeking treatment for hearing loss.
-You’ve likely seen ads for traditional hearing aids including, but not limited to: "As Seen on TV" offers, letters in your mailbox, and letters from local retail hearing aid dealers.
+You’ve seen ads for traditional hearing aids including "As Seen on TV" offers, letters in your mailbox, and letters from local retail hearing aid dealers.
 Without proper education and understanding, you may believe all technologies are created equal.
-However, they are not!
+They are not!

 Traditional hearing aids have been available for over 40 years and work on the premise of making all sounds louder.
-Although this technology uses "tricks" to reduce background noise (i.e., turning off certain microphones or boosting certain sounds), it cannot adapt to different listening environments or provide enhanced clarity of speech sounds.
+This technology uses "tricks" to reduce background noise like turning off certain microphones or boosting certain sounds.
+This technology cannot adapt to different listening environments or provide enhanced clarity of speech sounds.

 Other forms of traditional hearing aids that can contribute to the confusion are over-the-counter hearing aids.
 Recent legislation has made the sale of over-the-counter hearing aids legal in the United States.
 These are one-size-fits-all devices that are fit "at home" without a hearing evaluation, and without the medical care provided by a professional team.